GavinCopley/MediPulse/index.md

             class="h-96 w-auto fade-in">
         <h3 class="text-6xl font-bold mt-8 text-gray-900 fade-in">Our Mission</h3>
         <p class="text-3xl text-gray-700 mt-4 max-w-5xl fade-in">
-            At Legendary Motorsport, we strive to create a community where car lovers can collaborate, share, and support each other.
-From vintage classics to modern supercars, every car has a story, and we’re here to help you tell yours.
+            At MediPulse, we strive to create a community where social media lovers can collaborate, share, and support each other.
+From analyzing posts to providing improvements to your social media posts.
         </p>
     </section>